-In the case of material breaches of the Code, the Council may require one of the following:
+In the case of material breaches of the Code the Council may require one of the following:

-- I. a letter of censure to the member; - 2. a request (made either privately or publicly) for an apology; - 3. a vote of no confidence in the member; - 4. removal of certain Council-funded privileges (such as attendance at conferences); - 5. recommendation for removal of responsibilities, such as community board chair,
+- I. a letter of censure to the member; - 2. a request (made either privately or publicly) for an apology; - 3. a vote of no confidence in the member; - 4. removal of certain Council-funded privileges (such as attendance at conferences); - 5. restricted entry to Council offices, such as no access to staff areas (where

-- deputy chair or committee chair; - 6. restricted entry to Council offices, such as no access to staff areas (where restrictions may not previously have existed); - 7. limitation on any dealings with Council staff so that they are confined to the chief executive only; - 8. suspension or removal from committees or other bodies; or - 9. an invitation for the member to consider resigning from the Council.
+- restrictions may not previously have existed); - 6. limitation on any dealings with Council staff so that they are confined to the chief executive only; - 7. suspension or removal from committees or other bodies; or - 8. an invitation for the member to consider resigning from the Council.

-The Council may decide that a penalty will not be imposed where a respondent agrees to one or more of the following instead:
+The Council may decide that a penalty will not be imposed where a respondent agrees to one or more of the following: